Regular ideals, Ideal Intersections and Quotients II: Abstract

 \section{Abstract}

-We continue the study of regular ideals in regular inclusions of $\ca$-algebras.
-Let $B \subseteq A$ be a regular inclusion of C$^*$-algebras satisfying the ideal intersection property and with a faithful invariant pseudo-expectation.
+Let $B \subseteq A$ be a regular inclusion of \cstaralg s satisfying the ideal intersection property and with a faithful invariant pseudo-expectation.
 A complete description of the regular ideals of $A$ is given using the invariant regular ideals of $B$ and the pseudo-expectation.
 Further, necessary and sufficient conditions are given for a quotient by a regular ideal to preserve the faithful unique pseudo-expectation property.

-Special attention is given throughout to pseudo-Cartan inclusions, i.e. inclusions having a Cartan envelope.
+Special attention is given throughout to pseudo-Cartan inclusions, i.e.\ regular inclusions with the faithful unique pseudo-expectation property, equivalently, having a Cartan envelope.
 We show that the quotient of a pseudo-Cartan inclusion by a regular ideal is again a pseudo-Cartan inclusion, and we describe the Cartan envelope of the quotient.